-8.3 Benchmark estimates based on cost build-up
+8.3 Draft benchmark estimates based on cost build-up

-In addition to looking at benchmark estimates based on actual prices, we used the results of our cost analysis outlined in Chapter 7, as an input for our provider costs benchmarking model, which estimates a cost build-up by service type, age group and location.
+In addition to looking at draft benchmark estimates based on actual prices, we used the results of our cost analysis outlined in Chapter 7, as an input for our provider costs benchmarking model, which estimates a cost build-up by service type, age group and location.

-Our benchmark estimates presented in this section are based on the costs of service delivery excluding subsidies, funding or grant programs.
+Our draft benchmark estimates presented in this section are based on the costs of service delivery excluding subsidies, funding or grant programs.